Warda-016/learning-python/README.md

-# learning-python-with-study-group
+# learning-python
-Tasks and projects for the BITs society Python, AI, and ML study group.
+Tasks and projects completed for Python, AI, and ML.

 ## Structure:
 - Each folder contains tasks assigned during our sessions.